mcharouk/aws/DevelopingOnAWS/Synopsis.md

  * scopes are linked to an app client, not possible to associate a user or a group to a scope.
  * scopes can seggregate permissions between applications, not end-users.
+ * to define a sort of profiles for users, use groups or user attributes (provided in idtoken)
+ * A lambda authorizer can provide permissions based on that or it can be done on application side

 # Module 13 : Devops